 Associate in Applied Science (A.A.S.)

-The Associate in Applied Science (A.A.S.)
-Administrative Assistant degree program provides an individualized approach by providing small class sizes and supportive faculty and staff.
+The A.A.S. administrative assistant degree program at FLCC offers an individualized approach by providing small class sizes along with supportive faculty and staff.

 Technology: Classrooms are equipped with state-of-the-art computers utilizing administrative software programs as well as ergonomically designed office furniture to simulate an actual work environment.

-In addition to the associate degree, the College offers a Certificate in Office Technology, which can be earned in as little as nine months and is fully transferable to the degree program.
+In addition to the associate degree, FLCC offers a certificate in office technology, which can be earned in as little as nine months and is fully transferable to the degree program.

 Program Learning Outcomes

 Upon completion of this degree program, students will be able to: